lofirepo/lofire/design/lofire.md

 : Replicas reach the same state after receiving the same set of changes.

 Privacy
-: Respect user privacy and minimize the amount of user data and metadata exposed.
+: Respect user privacy and minimize the amount of user data and metadata exposed to intermediaries.

 End-to-end security
 : Only the intended recipients should be able